 We also seek to enhance the student's role as citizen, not only through the enhancement of analytic and problem solving skills, but also through the development of aesthetic and moral awareness.

-The Delta Blues Symposium was organized by the Department of English & Philosophy in 1994.
-The conference brings award-winning writers, renowned scholars and well known performers to campus each year attracting audiences and participants from across the country.
+The Delta Symposium, formerly the Delta Blues Symposium, was organized by the Department of English & Philosophy in 1994.
+The three day conference, including the Arkansas Roots Music Festival, brings award-winning writers, renowned scholars, and well known performers to campus each year.
+These events attract audiences and participants from across the country.